 Pastoral Care is the ministry provided by our priests to visit the sick in the hospital and homebound.
 It is an outreach program to ensure that our faith reaches all of those that are part of our parish.
 If you have a family member, relative or friend that is in the hospital or is in need of pastoral care, please contact our church office at 206-325-4347.
 Pastoral care is provided by our clergy for the those in hospitals 24/7.

 This is a group of men and women elected by the general membership of the church of our community to oversee the day-to-day operations of the church, the ministries of the church and for the good of the community.
 The members of the parish council must be stewards in good standing and ecclesiastically committed to the church.
 There are nine to fifteen members on the Parish Council and each member is elected to a three-year term with the option of being re-elected to a second three-year term.
 The Parish Council meets once per month.

 The Ladies' Philoptochos is known as a "friend of the poor."
 The St. Demetrios Philoptochos serves over 3000 meals to the poor each year and provides assistance to those that are struggling in life or dealing with debilitating illnesses.

-Bible Study is conducted by our Parish Priests and meets every Monday at 6 pm.
+Bible Study is conducted by our Parish Priests and meets every Thursday at 7 pm (currently via Zoom).
 Classes discuss passages in the Bible as they relate to our lives today and to the church.